 Is photography allowed?

 No, photography is not allowed inside the house.
 However, exterior photography is permitted.

 Due to the amount of objects and available space inside Villa Finale, guided tours are limited to six persons.
 This makes for a more intimate and enjoyable tour experience.

 Are children allowed to tour Villa Finale?

-Children are allowed to tour the house.
+Children over 8 years of age are allowed to tour the house.
 However, we caution parents to be mindful of the length of the guided tour (1 hour) and the amount of breakable objects throughout the house for the self-guided tour.

 Are there places to eat near Villa Finale?

 We are located in an ideal location for people looking to sample San Antonio's cuisine.
 While at the Visitor Center, you may browse through a binder of local eating spot menus, all within walking distance.